Points and lines configurations for perpendicular bisectors of convex cyclic polygons: Introduction

 Another way to study what a typical realizable configuration looks like is to sample a word or bracelet uniformly at random among all realizable words or bracelets of a given size.
-We first provide an enumerative result for realizable words and bracelets.
-It follows from Theorem~\ref{thm:main} and is to be compared with the total number of words of length $2n$ containing $n$ ones and $n$ zeros, which is known to be $\binom{2n}{n} = 4^{n(1+o(1))}$.